-Gabisonia T*, Giorgadze I, Topuria N, Chanishvili L, Nadiradze M, Chakhunashvili N, Katamadze T, Loladze M, Tamarashvili N, Alibega Svili M, Kalandarishvili T, Eliava G and Eliava T
+Gabisonia T*, Giorgadze I, Topuria N, Chanishvili L, Nadiradze M, Chakhunashvili N, Katamadze T, Loladze M, Tamarashvili N, Alibega Svili M, Kalandarishvili T and Eliava T

 Institut mikrobiologii i virusologii, Tbilisi, Georgia

 Received date: January 25, 2019; Accepted date: February 20, 2019; Published date: February 26, 2019

 Citation: Gabisonia T, Giorgadze I, Topuria N, Chanishvili L, Nadiradze M, et al. (2019) Fersis-Phage against Purulent-Inflammatory ( staphylococcal, Streptococcal) Pathologies.
 Arch Clin Microbiol Vol. 10 No. 1:89